First Photo Of Black Hole 50 Million Light-Years Away!

-Dr. Katie Bouman, a computer scientist, created the algorithm that made it possible to assemble the first-ever photo of a Black Hole.
+Dr. Katie Bouman, a computer scientist, created the algorithm that made it possible to assemble the historic photo.
 She worked on the algorithm for almost six years, beginning when she was a graduate student at the Massachusetts Institute of Technology.

 “Watching in disbelief as the first image I ever made of a black hole was in the process of being reconstructed,” she posted on Facebook.
 Dr. Bouman was celebrated by many, with some heralding her as a role model for women in the fields of science and math.